Chart Color Schemes

 Cultural Diversity

-Robina's population was found to be more linguistically diverse than most local markets, with 18.0% speaking a language other than English at home as of the latest data from 20XX.
-This is compared to 35.1% born overseas in Robina, which is higher than the regional average.
-Christianity was the dominant religion in Robina, making up 49.4% of its population.
+Robina's population was found to be more culturally diverse than most local markets, with 18.0% speaking a language other than English at home and 35.1% born overseas as of the latest data from 20XX.
+Christianity was the predominant religion in Robina, making up 49.4% of its population.
+However, Judaism appeared to be overrepresented compared to regional averages, with 0.3% of Robina's population identifying as such.

 Frequently Asked Questions - Diversity